 HB21-1271 creates three new programs for the purpose of offering grant money and other forms of state assistance to local governments to promote innovative solutions to the development of affordable housing across the state.

-Incentives Grant Program Funding Decisions
+- Incentives Grant Program

-Planning Grant Program
+Grant Program Details

 - The Planning Grant Program can fund housing needs assessments to help local governments guide their policy and regulatory approach to reducing barriers to affordable housing development, but the application for funding must also include work to adopt a qualifying strategy (from the options listed in the bill).

 - IHOP Planning Grant Program Guidelines